I battled with postpartum depression silently for a long time and didn’t speak a word of it to anyone, nor did I have any intention to.

 I’m here to tell you that I don’t care what bad thoughts you have, I don’t want nor need to know what they are because chances are, I’ve had them too.
 You don’t have to say them out loud.
 You can pretend like you didn’t even think them, so long as you know that you are not the only person who has thought them.
 You are not alone.

-When you’re ready to tell your postpartum depression story – download this FREE printable PDF workbook to help you collect your thoughts and come to terms with what you are feeling.
+Start by downloading this FREE printable PDF workbook to help you collect your thoughts and come to terms with what you are feeling and how you want to say it.